Trump, in talks with South Korea's Moon, says sanctions on North Korea to stay in place

 Moon's top nuclear envoy Lee Do-hoon said on Friday that sanctions were necessary to deter North Korea from "making bad decisions" but could not solve all unresolved problems.

-(Additional reporting by David Brunnstrom in Washington and Joyce Lee, Josh Smith, and Hyonhee Shin in Seoul; Writing by Steve Holland; Editing by Neil Fullick, James Dalgleish and David Gregorio)
+(Additional reporting by David Brunnstrom in Washington and Joyce Lee, Josh Smith, and Hyonhee Shin in Seoul; Writing by Steve Holland; Editing by Neil Fullick, James Dalgleish, David Gregorio and Sandra Maler)